charmbracelet/bubbletea/tutorials/commands/README.md

     }
 ```

-And that's that!
+And that's that.
 There's one more thing you should is helpful to know about
 `Cmd`s, though.

 ## One More Thing About Commands